 The vast majority of foreign universities, after having approved the students nominated by FinU, will send out acceptance letters by e-mail.
 These emails contain a list of documents that need to be collected, as well as deadlines when this should be done.
 If you find it difficult to understand exactly which documents you need to submit, please contact your coordinator for help.
-As a rule, a student is required to submit a transcript, fill out registration forms, decide on the place of residence and choose the subjects they plan to study.
+As a rule, a student is required to submit a transcript (the procedure for obtaining a transcript can be found here), fill out registration forms, decide on the place of residence and choose the subjects they plan to study.
 Documents may vary depending on the university you choose, so you should carefully read the requirements.